MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/general/looping.md

 // [ "A", "B", "C" ]
 ```

 Some prefer to use `++i` to `i++`.
-Some argue that this is faster but will give the same result (the incremen still happens at the end of the iteration, just the returning and checking the value changes).
+Some argue that this is faster but will give the same result (the increment still happens at the end of the iteration, just the returning and checking the value changes).

 If you need to count down: